PervazGolrang/Project4-BGP_Segment-Routing_and_Traffic_Engineering/docs/design.md

 ## Simplifications and Assumptions

-* No IGP (OSPF/IS-IS) - BGP used for all routing
 * Static SID assignments to simplify TE policy design
 * PEER1/PEER2 are stub peers with no internal customers (simulated only)
-* Customers are single-homed - no redundancy modeled
+* Customers are single-homed, no redundancy is modeled
-* Delay and jitter models not used - CML lab is idealized
+* Delay and jitter models are not used, as CML lab is idealized
 * Full-mesh peering between edge, core, and RRs is reflected through BGP RR hierarchy

 ---